-The joint IPIECA-IOGP Health Committee has been sharing good practices on a weekly basis on issues such as travel, screening, how and when to evacuate infected people, working in remote and offshore locations, social distancing, work rotations and procedures for returning to work.
-They have produced a position statement on COVID-19 testing and a briefing document on the mental health impacts of the pandemic.
+The joint Ipieca-IOGP Health Committee has been sharing good practices on a weekly basis on issues such as travel, screening, how and when to evacuate infected people, working in remote and offshore locations, social distancing and work rotations.
+They have produced an internal briefing document on the mental health impacts of the pandemic.

 The Oil Spill Group is undertaking a new work stream Planning for response in a pandemic which will reassess existing oil spill contingency plans in the context of the COVID-19 crisis.
 It aims to ensure that measures taken to stop the spread of the virus such as border restrictions and reduced travel networks do not act as barriers to timely oil spill response efforts.

 Through the Global Initiative partnership, IMO and Ipieca are reaching out to Member States to keep them informed of the latest guidance on oil spill prevention and response during the pandemic.